khalidabuhakmeh/Htmx.Net/Readme.md

 This is a package designed to add server side helper methods for `HttpRequest` and `HttpResponse`.
 This makes working with [htmx](https://htmx.org/) server-side concepts simpler.
 You should also consider reading about [Hyperscript](https://hyperscript.org/), an optional companion project for HTMX.

+> **If you're new to HTMX, checkout out this series on [getting started with HTMX for ASP.NET Core developer](https://www.jetbrains.com/dotnet/guide/tutorials/htmx-aspnetcore/) which also includes a sample project and patterns that you might find helpful.**

 ## Htmx Extension Methods

 ### Getting Started